-Major grant to connect Gateshead homes to Coal Authority mine water energy scheme
+Major grant to deliver mine water energy scheme at Gateshead

-Gateshead Council has been awarded a grant of almost £6m to double the size of its existing heat network, and to connect to a Coal Authority mine water treatment scheme.
+Gateshead Council has been awarded a grant of almost £6m to double the size of its existing heat network, which will target utilisation of warm water from the extensive network of old mine workings 150m below the town.

 The funding, from the government’s Heat Networks Investment Project (HNIP), will help to install a water source heat pump, which will extract heat from the water in underground mine workings some 150m below Gateshead Town Centre.